-The AEO is a projection of U.S. domestic energy markets produced annually to 2050 by the U.S. Department of Energy's (DOE) EIA.
-The AEO 2022 projections presented throughout this chapter, referred to as the reference case projections, represent hypothetical scenarios based on policies in place at the time of the last AEO release (March 3, 2022), market prices, resource constraints, and technologies.
 Broad national and international projections are inherently uncertain and will fail to incorporate major events that generate sudden, unforeseen shifts.
-NHTSA used AEO 2022 Reference Case during EIS development due to the availability of the AEO data at the time of modeling.
-AEO 2023 was released in spring 2023 and used different emissions assumptions.
-NHTSA will consider the feasibility of updating to AEO 2023 for the Final EIS.
-Unforeseen shifts and major events that have occurred since AEO 2022 publication are discussed in Section 3.3.2, Cumulative Impacts.
+Unforeseen shifts and major events that have occurred since the AEO 2023 publication are discussed in Section 3.3.2, Cumulative Impacts.
 Additionally, energy market projections are highly uncertain because it is difficult to predict changes in forces that shape these markets, such as changes in technology, demographics, and resources.
-To address uncertainties in future energy prices, economic conditions, technology costs, and oil and gas supply, EIA develops additional AEO side cases with low and high assumptions for each uncertainty category.
+To address uncertainties in future energy prices, economic conditions, technology costs, and oil and gas supply, EIA develops additional side cases with low and high assumptions for each uncertainty category.
 The AEO side cases relevant to this Proposed Action are discussed briefly in Section 3.3.2, Cumulative Impacts.

 Energy sources used across all sectors in the United States include nuclear power, coal, natural gas, crude oil (converted to petroleum products for consumption), and natural gas liquids (converted to LPG for consumption).
-These five energy sources accounted for 87.9 percent of U.S. energy consumption in 2021, whereas hydropower, biomass, solar, wind, and other renewable energy accounted for 12.1 percent of U.S. energy consumption in 2021 (EIA 2022a).
+These five energy sources accounted for 88.5 percent of U.S. energy consumption in 2022, whereas hydropower, biomass, solar, wind, and other renewable energy accounted for 11.3 percent of U.S. energy consumption in 2022 (EIA 2023b).

-By 2050, the top five aforementioned energy sources are projected to account for 80.0 percent of U.S. energy consumption, a reduction of 7.9 percentage points from their previous share, while the share of energy from renewable sources is projected to rise to 20.0 percent (EIA 2022a).
-Projected gains in U.S. oil and natural gas production, additional electricity generation from renewables, and energy efficiency improvements are expected to make the United States a net energy exporter in 2021 through 2050.
-The change in U.S. energy production and consumption from 2021 through 2050 is shown in Figure 3.1-1.
+By 2050, the top five aforementioned energy sources are projected to account for 72.6 percent of U.S. energy consumption, a reduction of 15.9 percent from their previous share, while the share of energy from renewable sources is projected to rise to 27.2 percent (EIA 2023b).
+Projected gains in U.S. oil and natural gas production, additional electricity generation from renewables, and energy efficiency improvements are expected to make the United States a net energy exporter in 2022 through 2050.5 The change in U.S. energy production and consumption from 2022 through 2050 is shown in Figure 3.1-1.